azerothcore/catalogue/_submissions/module/mod-tele-new-players.md

 # Description

 This module allows you to config coords for alliance and horde to teleport the new players after the first login (Ideal for PvP servers).
-You cal also enable option to clean the player inventory on first login.
+You can also enable an option to clean the player's inventory on first login.